 Cllr Ferguson asked what more could be done to switch to email -accepting that HMRC and similar would not switch.

-Cllr Green queried why the mail address could not be changed to Carolyn’s.
+Cllr Lingard queried why the mail address could not be changed to Carolyn’s.
 Cllr Kidd said this was because it was the official address of the Parish Council and important legal documents should be correctly addressed to the official address.

 Cllr Weale summarised the discussion by stating that £600 per year for 5 letters per week did not seem like good use of funds, and asked if Cllr Kidd would be happy to continue the current arrangement, and whether others would volunteer to cover in case of absence.
 Cllr Kidd agreed to this and Cllrs Ferguson and Ireland volunteered to cover absences as required.
 CLOSE.